 If you feel you have suffered sexual harassment or subject to unlawful discrimination on the job contact one of our New York City sexual harassment attorneys at the Derek Smith Law Group, PLLC today for a free consultation.
 Our attorneys have years of experience litigating claims of gender discrimination.
-Working together with our Philadelphia sexual harassment attorneys, we have recovered millions on behalf of our clients who were discriminated against because of their gender.
-If you feel you have been discriminated against because of your gender, please give our attorneys a call, toll-free, at 1877 4NYLAWS, for your free consultation.
+Please give our attorneys a call at (800) 807-2209 for a free consultation.

 - George Floyd’s Death Opens Communications About Race at Work - June 19, 2020

 - Is Your Employer Using Coronavirus Firings to Discriminate? - April 9, 2020